Cicely Tyson: 1956–1969: Rise to prominence

-Stardom
+1970–1989: Stardom and acclaim

 In 1972, Tyson played the role of Rebecca Morgan in the film Sounder.
 She was nominated for both the Academy Award and Golden Globe Award for Best Actress for her work in Sounder, and also won the NSFC Best Actress and NBR Best Actress Awards.
+Critic Roger Ebert wrote of her performance, "The mother is played by Cicely Tyson, and it is a wonder to see the subtleties in her performance.
+We have seen her with her family, and we know her strength and intelligence.
+Then we see her dealing with the white power structure, and her behavior toward it is in a style born of cynicism and necessity.
+She will say what they want to hear in order to get what she wants to get."

-In 1974, Tyson played the title role in the television film The Autobiography of Miss Jane Pittman.
-Tyson's portrayal of a centenarian black woman's life from slavery until her death before the Civil rights movement won her a Primetime Emmy Award for Outstanding Lead Actress – Miniseries or a Movie and an Emmy Award for Actress of the Year – Special.
+In 1974, Tyson played the title role in the CBS television film The Autobiography of Miss Jane Pittman.
+Tyson's portrayal of a centenarian black woman's life from slavery until her death before the Civil rights movement won her Emmy Awards Outstanding Lead Actress – Miniseries or a Movie and Actress of the Year – Special.
 Tyson was also nominated for a BAFTA Award for Best Actress in a Leading Role for her work in this television film.
+Nikki Giovanni of The New York Times wrote of her performance, "If Cicely Tyson isn't one of the best actresses on screen, then "grits ain't groceries, eggs ain't poultry, and Mona Lisa was a man," adding, "Miss Tyson never stepped out of character.
+Miss Tyson's performance was the reason awards were first invented."

 Tyson's television roles included: Binta in the 1977 miniseries Roots, for which she was nominated for a Primetime Emmy Award for Outstanding Supporting Actress – Miniseries or a Movie; Coretta Scott King in the 1978 miniseries King, for which she was nominated for a Primetime Emmy Award for Outstanding Lead Actress – Miniseries or a Movie; Marva Collins in the 1981 television film The Marva Collins Story, for which she received an NAACP Image Award for Outstanding Actress in a Television Movie, Mini-Series or Dramatic Special and was nominated for a Primetime Emmy Award for Outstanding Lead Actress – Miniseries or a Movie; and Muriel in the 1986 television film Samaritan: The Mitch Snyder Story, for which she received an NAACP Image Award for Outstanding Actress in a Television Movie, Mini-Series or Dramatic Special.
+Tyson was the first black woman to host Saturday Night Live.
+Her episode featured the musical guest Talking Heads and aired on February 10, 1979.
+In 1989, Tyson appeared in the television miniseries The Women of Brewster Place.